 6. Farmville, North Carolina

-The Farmville Dogwood Festival is held on the town commons, where you can enjoy the beautiful dogwoods and azaleas in bloom.
+The late-April Farmville Dogwood Festival is held on the town commons where you can enjoy the beautiful dogwoods and azaleas in bloom.
 The festival showcases eastern North Carolina artisans, music at the town’s gazebo, and a carnival.

-Where To Stay: This charming two-bedroom Farmville Cottage by Airbnb Superhost Chris is just steps away from all the happenings around town.
+Where To Stay: This charming log home is a dream cabin dropped in the North Caroline woods and yet just a few miles out of town.
 Enjoy a relaxed, cozy stay while visiting the Farmville area.

 Where To Eat: The best place to eat in Farmville is the Plank Road Steakhouse.
 This is a meat lover’s paradise, offering a grilled 14-ounce rib-eye steak.